Most investments don’t fail in the model. They fail in what the model never captured.

 QLA ENHANCED DILIGENCE

-- Tests structural survivability
+- Stress-tests structural survivability

 - Forward-looking discontinuity risk: stress-tested under real conditions